Dr Thea Gomelauri

 Thea has vast experience in different international, and intercultural contexts.
 She is a recipient of multiple research and teaching grants, including the Robert S. McNamara Fellowship at the World Bank Institute, the International OSI Policy Fellowship at the Open Society Institute, the Curriculum Development Fellowship at Central European University, and the European Commission Tempus Program.
 At different times, she worked on research and consultancy assignments with the EBRD, UNDP, and UNHCR in troubled and war-torn regions.

-The 2024 Guru Nanak Interfaith Prize, awarded by Hofstra University, NY, USA
+- The Guru Nanak Interfaith Prize, awarded by Hofstra University, NY, USA in collaboration with the Sardarni Kuljit Kaur Bindra Charitable Foundation, 2024

-The 2023 UN World Interfaith Harmony Week Prize, awarded by The HM King Abdullah II ibn Al-Hussein
+- The UN World Interfaith Harmony Week Prize, awarded by The HM King Abdullah II ibn Al-Hussein, 2023

 Publications